bnaib/clib_classlist/readme.md

 You can use the following command in your terminal.
     <pre>git clone https://github.com/bnaib/clib_classlist.git</pre>
 - Build a library.
 Makefile use gcc.
-If you havn't it, download and set gcc.
+If you havn't it, download and install gcc.
 Open folder "clib_classlist" and use command.
     <pre>make</pre>
 - If build sucessed, you will can see file "libclasslib.a".